troymessina/PhysicsArtOfModeling/chapters/03Vectors.md

 ```

 ## Work and scalar products
-As we will see, "work" is a scalar quantity that allows us to determine the change in the speed (squared) of an object that results from a force exerted over a particular displacement (Chapter [](#chap:workenergy)).
+As we will see, "work" is a scalar quantity that allows us to determine the change in the speed (squared) of an object that results from a force exerted over a particular displacement ([](#chap:workenergy)).
 Both force and the displacement are vector quantities (a force has a magnitude and is exerted in a particular direction).
 The work, $W$, done by a force, $\vec F$, over a displacements, $\vec d$, is defined as:
 ```math
 W = \vec F \cdot \vec d
 ```